does medicare cover home health care

 • The condition requires therapy to restore or improve functions affected by the illness or injury, maintain the current condition, and prevent it from worsening, or the amount, frequency, and duration of services are reasonable.

-Other home health care
+Other home healthcare

-Suppose your father is getting any of the above skilled care (skilled nursing, occupational therapy, physical therapy, or speech-language pathology services).
+Suppose your father is getting any of the above-skilled care (skilled nursing, occupational therapy, physical therapy, or speech-language pathology services).
 In that case, he may also be eligible for a home health aide, medical social services, and medical supplies needed during home care.

 Read more about coverage and how to request a home health aide in “Does Medicare cover home health aides?”

 A home health aide could help with personal care.
 At the same time, medical social services could support your father and caregivers with social and emotional concerns interfering with his treatment or the recovery rate.
-Medical social service providers can provide counseling or support in finding community resources.
+Medical social service providers can provide mental health counseling or support in finding community resources.

-Durable Medicare Equipment (DME), such as a wheelchair, would be covered under Medicare Part B, not home health care medical supplies.
+Durable Medicare Equipment (DME), such as a wheelchair, would be covered under Medicare Part B, not home healthcare medical supplies.
 You would pay the Part B deductible and 20% of the Medicare-approved amount.
 Medicare Part B would pay the remaining 80% of the Medicare-approved supplies.

 Original Medicare Part A provides coverage for home health care.
 Generally, what is owed is the Part A deductible and any services or supplies that are not Medicare-approved.